Media Coverage: BWDisrupt – Business World

 Large mobile services and solution providers wanted to monitor the reactions of over 100,000 users nationally concerning a promotional offer.
 The actual offer only lasts for a month and the company has over 100 million users spread over the country.
 It is physically impossible to meet this many respondents in person within a month or to collate data and then analyse it within weeks.
 Analytics and technology come to the rescue by addressing predetermined questionnaires and responses with algorithms doing all the work in generating trend reports.

 Once data is collated there are several methods to customise data analytics to suit a particular industry or category.
 One can also deploy past learnings to develop a robust system to monitor and gauge incoming data periodically and effectively.

 Time Saving – Conduct a global study within hours

-With the advent of panel based market research, several conventional methodologies are disappearing, leading to more positive and improved outcomes in research.
-Using this technique select panels are recruited across markets with a robust rewards and motivational mechanism in place to keep feedback authentic.
+With the advent of panel-based market research, several conventional methodologies are disappearing, leading to more positive and improved outcomes in research.
+Using this technique select panels are recruited across markets with a robust reward and motivational mechanism in place to keep feedback authentic.
 Some companies such as ours have empanelled respondents globally across key markets.

 Let us picture an e-commerce start-up that wants to release a line of women’s apparel and wishes to study global trends in women’s fashion to assist the launch.
 By using panel-based research one can reach as many countries as you wish and get a global understanding of women’s wear, preferences and trends within an hour, possibly even within 24 hours.
 Once data comes in from the panels the expert analysis team will study the reports from analytics and then draw key learnings in the context of the brand.